ilhamridho04/get-contact.js/README.md

 [![npm](https://img.shields.io/npm/v/get-contact.js.svg)](https://www.npmjs.com/package/get-contact.js)

-# whatsapp-web.js
+# getcontact-web.js

-A WhatsApp API gclient that connects through the WhatsApp Web browser app
+A GetContact API gclient that connects through the GetContact Web browser app

-It uses Puppeteer to run a real instance of Whatsapp Web to avoid getting blocked.
+It uses Puppeteer to run a real instance of GetContact Web to avoid getting blocked.

 **NOTE:** I can't guarantee you will not be blocked by using this method, although it has worked for me.
-WhatsApp does not allow bots or unofficial clients on their platform, so this shouldn't be considered totally safe.
+GetContact does not allow bots or unofficial clients on their platform, so this shouldn't be considered totally safe.

 ## Quick Links